King's Lynn to Dereham

-Here we see the old line track bed from the top of the bridge looking towards Swaffham, close to where Dunham station sits.
+Here we see the old line track bed viewed from the top of the bridge looking towards Swaffham from close to where Dunham station remains.

-Next, we see the Bridge near Dunham with an unknown bridge code.
+Next we see the Bridge near Dunham with a unknown bridge code.

-The Lynn to Dereham line passed underneath this bridge.
+The lynn Dereham line passed underneath this bridge.

-Dunham railway station remains taken from the old bridge just at the end of the platforms.
+Dunham station remains taken from the old bridge just to the end of the platforms.

-Dunham station was 18 miles from King's Lynn & had two platforms with a passing loop.
+Dunham station was 18 miles away from King's Lynn & had two platforms with a passing loop.

-Dunham also had a freight shed sited 90 degrees to the main line and was accessed by a turntable.
-By looking at Ordnance Survey maps, the turntable had gone, and the sidings were extended by the early 1900s
+Dunham also had a goods shed sited 90 degrees to the main line and was accessed by a turntable that by looking at Ordnance Survey maps the turntable had gone and the sidings extended in the early 1900s

-Dunham close-up Ordnance Survey maps dating from the early 1900s
+Dunham close up Ordnance Survey maps dated from the early 1900s

 Showing the cattle sheds and what looks to be a turntable.

-Fransham station again, like most stations along the line, opened in 1848 and closed in 1968
+Fransham station again like the rest opened in 1848 and closed in 1968

-Fransham Station had two platforms and a level crossing, and after closure, the station was kept in fantastic condition by the owners, and they also have a few items of rolling stock in their garden.
+Fransham Station had two platforms and a level crossing and after closure the station has been kept in amazing condition by the owners and they also have a few items of rolling stock in there garden.

-After leaving Fransham and heading off towards Wendling station the railway would have crossed over these bridges as seen below.
+After leaving Fransham and heading off to Wendling station the railway would of crossed over these bridges as seen below.